Wire-Network/wire-docs/docs/api-reference/tooling/nodeop/nodeop-intro.md

 ## Setup

-A local or remote SYSIO access node running `nodeop` is required for a client application or smart contract to interact with the blockchain.
+A local or remote node running `nodeop` is required for a client application or smart contract to interact with the blockchain.